-- The dispenser was recently installed and has not been inspected by Weights and Measures.
+- The dispenser was recently installed and has not been inspected by WMSD.

 - The approval seal was illegally removed or became detached from the dispenser.

-Certain labels are required to be posted on fuel dispensers.
+Fuel dispensers are required to display WMSD contact information if a WMSD inspection sticker is not present.
 See our Guide to Dispenser Labeling in Arizona for more information.

 Q: I saw a yellow Weights and Measures tag on a fuel dispenser.
 What does that tag mean?

-A: The Weights and Measures Services Division has three different enforcement tags.
+A: WMSD uses three different enforcement tags.
 These tags are described below.

-Stop-Sale, Stop-Use Tag: These tags are blue in color and signify that the inspected commodity or vapor recovery system is not in compliance with applicable requirements and may not be sold or used until the violation is corrected.
-Before removing a Stop-Sale, Stop-Use tag, the location or a Registered Service Representative must call and obtain verbal permission to remove the tag.
-If you see a business selling a commodity or using a device that has a blue tag attached, please contact the Division at 602-542-4373 or [email protected].
+Stop-Sale, Stop-Use Tag: These tags are blue in color and signify that the inspected device, vapor recovery system, or commodity is not in compliance with applicable requirements and may not be used or sold until the violation is corrected.
+Before removing a Stop-Sale, Stop-Use tag, a location representative or a Registered Service Representative must call WMSD and obtain verbal permission to remove the tag.
+If you see a business selling a commodity or using a device or vapor recovery system that has a blue tag attached, please contact WMSD at 602-542-4373 or [email protected].

 Q: I prepaid for fuel and the pump was really slow when it approached the preset dollar amount?
-Was I shorted the amount of fuel that I paid for?
+Did I receive the amount of fuel that I paid for?

-A: The fuel dispenser is designed to slow the flow of fuel when approaching the preset dollar amount.
-The dispenser meters are manufactured to deliver fuel accurately during normal and slow flow settings.
+A: Many fuel dispensers are programmed to reduce the flow of fuel when approaching the preset dollar amount.
+Fuel dispenser meters are designed to measure liquid volume accurately during normal delivery or reduced flow rates.

 Q: What do I do if I activate a dispenser and it shows a dollar amount such as $0.03 before I even start to dispense fuel?

-A: It is called a meter jump, and should be reported to the Division.
-Fuel dispensers are required to start the delivery at zero.
-File a complaint online, or contact the Division at 602-542-4373.
-Be sure to provide us with the location address, pump number, and grade of fuel.
+A: This is called a meter jump, and this abnormal performance should be reported to WMSD for further investigation.
+Fuel dispensers are required to start each delivery at zero.
+You may file a complaint online, or contact WMSD at 602-542-4373.
+Be sure to provide us with the location address, pump number, and grade of fuel purchased.